sensorium/Mozzi/README.md

     - 16 bits resolution, mono or stereo.
 Remember to shift your audio accordingly.
     - Output pins can be configured in AudioConfigESP32.h.
 Default is BCK: 26, WS: 15, DATA: 33
   - PDM_VIA_I2S: Output is converted using pulse density modulation, sent to the I2S data pin.
 No external hardware needed.
-    - 16 bits resolution, mono or stereo.
+    - 16 bits resolution.
 Remember to shift your audio accordingly.
     - Output (DATA) pin can be configured in AudioConfigESP32.h.
 Default 33.
 Note that the BCK and WS pins are also used in this mode.
     - The PDM_RESOLUTION parameter can be used to reduce noise at the cost of more CPU power.
     - Mono, only.